Hello and welcome to my corner of the web!

-I’m also the Chairman of the Advisory Council for Union Chapter, Order or DeMolay, an organization I belonged to in my youth.
+I’m also the Chairman of the Advisory Council for Union Chapter, Order of DeMolay, an organization I belonged to in my youth.
 If you’re not familiar with it, its mission is to help young men develop the skills they will need later in life.
 It’s very similar to the Boy Scouts in its aims.
 As I was a Scout in my youth and both a Webelos Den Leader and an Assistant Scoutmaster as an adult, giving to this organization seemed only natural.

 I hope I’ve shared enough so you have an idea of who I am as a Freemason.
 Of course, I’m not just a Freemason, I have other interests as well, I’m an avid reader on many topics, still have a semi-active gaming group (Magic the Gathering is our current game of choice), and when I’m able to, play the piano.
 I’ve been married for 24 years and have three great kids (most of the time), two cats, and a dog.

 Finally, I want to let you know that this site is about sharing my thoughts and ideas.
-These are my thoughts, and should not be considered the position of any other individual, group, organization, and especially a Grand Lodge.
+These are my thoughts, and should not be considered the position or opinion of any other individual, group, organization, and especially a Grand Lodge.

 Hopefully something here on the site will be of interest to you, if not, feel free to reach out to me, I’m always interested in topic ideas and what others are thinking.